tierneytim/OPM/README.md

 ### MNI Space
 If you want to simulate MEG data you need to supply sensor positions and  orientations which should be in the same coordinate space as some brain image.
-If you don not have a brain image or sensor positions and orientations you can simulate data in an average template with automattically generated positions of fixed spacingusing `spm_opm_create`.
+If you don not have a brain image or sensor positions(and orientations) you can simulate data on an average template brain with automatically generated positions of fixed spacing using `spm_opm_create`.
 The following code snippet automatically generates sensors in this average space that are a fixed `space` apart.
 In this case the spacing is 15mm.

 ```matlab
 S =[];
 S.space = 15;